Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs Sony BRAVIA 8 OLED (XR80, 2024)

 Frequently Asked Questions

-Samsung DU8000 Crystal UHD 4K Smart TV (2024) excels if you value ultra-thin 'airslim' design looks premium on a wall.
-Sony BRAVIA 8 OLED (XR80, 2024) is better if you prioritize cognitive processor xr delivers industry-leading image processing and upscaling.
-Pick based on your budget and daily use.
+Samsung DU8000 Crystal UHD 4K Smart TV (2024) is the better choice if you prioritize ultra-thin 'airslim' design looks premium on a wall.
+Sony BRAVIA 8 OLED (XR80, 2024) wins if you value cognitive processor xr delivers industry-leading image processing and upscaling.
+Both are rated highly (4.5★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure